gwarf/dotfiles/README.md

 ### NixOS setup

-> NixOS version: using the stable NixOS release, and allowing to explicitely
+> NixOS version: using the stable NixOS release, and allowing to explicitly
 > select packages from unstable.

 #### Managing NixOS using flakes and Mome Manager

-Manage NixOS configruation in `~/repo/dotfiles`.
+Manage NixOS configuration in `~/repo/dotfiles`.

 > [home-manager](https://nix-community.github.io/home-manager/) examples are
 > available in the